Pi4J/pi4j.github.io/content/getting-started/electricalEngeneering.md

 {{< load-photoswipe >}}

 {{% notice note %}}
 The red and blue lines on the side show which pins are connected.
+Be aware that red and blue can also be interchangednot because not all suppliers use them in the same position.<br>
 On some boards these lines are interrupted in the middle (see picture breadboard).
 This means at this point, the pins are interrupted and not electrically connected.
 {{% /notice %}}